truthcoin/www.truthcoin.info/_posts/2016-03-16-private-blockchains.md

 [The Catcher in the Rye](https://en.wikipedia.org/wiki/The_Catcher_in_the_Rye), by J.D.
 Salinger, is now old enough to retire.
 But its message, of childhood naviety, gasping for air, as it drowns alone in the merciless ocean that is our omni-dissapointing reality, is timeless.

-In other words, those engineers [I just mentioned as "not understanding the deal they were turning down"](http://www.truthcoin.info/blog/one-chain/#conclusion), well, they probably either *do* understand the deal, or they just never cared enough in the first place.
+In other words, those engineers [I just mentioned as "not understanding the deal they were turning down"](http://www.truthcoin.info/blog/one-chain/#conclusion), well, they probably either *do* understand the deal, or they just never cared enough about "honesty" in the first place.

-They just have no reason to open their mouths!
-Explain that your boss' ideas are bad!
+They've been given no reason to open their mouths!
+Explain that your boss' ideas are bad!?
 Explain that the project is pointless, and [that you aren't really necessary](http://www.30rockquotes.net/seasons/Season_5/30rockquotes_the_fabian_strategy.cfm?highlight=189#line185)?!
 Dear me, that isn't done!
 Not by any Truly Intelligent Employee.

 And, with something complex like Blockchains, only the TIEs will probably know the game they're playing.
 If they speak up, their days of getting paid to surf the Bitcoin-internet will be over. ( Sorry, guys! )